adriannebulao/landing-page/README.md

 # landing-page

-Landing page project from The Odin Project's Foundations Course.
+Landing page project from The Odin Project's Foundations course.